yt-project/yt/doc/source/yt4differences.rst

 It is now possible to generate slice plots, projection plots and arbitrary grids of smoothed quanitities using these operations.
 The following code demonstrates how this could be achieved.
+The following would use the scatter method.

 ```python